Kylie Jenner Steps Out In Skin-Tight Pants, Blonde Wig

 Kylie Jenner was spotted in Woodland Hills this week showing off her post-baby body as she wore a pair of curve hugging pants and sported a blonde wig.

 According to Sept.
-13 report by Daily Mail, Kylie Jenner hit the town this week looking like her big sister, Kim Kardashian.
-The makeup mogul wore a pair of skin-tight black latex pants, along with a form fitting black Dior short-sleeved t-shirt.
+13 report by the Daily Mail, Kylie Jenner hit the town this week looking like her big sister, Kim Kardashian.
+The makeup mogul wore a pair of skin-tight black latex pants, along with a form fitting black Dior short-sleeved T-shirt.
 Kylie added a pair of black heels to complete the look.

 Jenner also donned a pair of trendy, reflective sunglasses, bright pink fingernail polish, and rings on both of her hands for the outing.
 In addition, she wore a blonde wig that added a ton of length to her hair, and fell past her waistline.
 The Keeping Up With the Kardashians star also sported an understated makeup look.

 Kylie Jenner was also photographed getting out of her neon orange Mercedes SUV.
 Jenner recently got the car, and only days later her sister, Kim Kardashian, was gifted a matching one in neon green by her husband, Kanye West.
-Kim has recently been spotted driving the neon vehicle and wearing long, light colored wigs, making her and Kylie look a likes with their matching styles.
+Kim has recently been spotted driving the neon vehicle and wearing long, light colored wigs, making her and Kylie lookalikes with their matching styles.

 Keeping up with Kylie https://t.co/OWHZ2W9vn0